 - 10 Fail-Proof Ways to Up Your Travel Blogging Game

 4. Travel somewhere less expensive

-Your money will go further in Laos than in France.
+Your money will go further in Kuala Lumpur than in London.
 You have to pick a budget destination.
-Think SE Asia, India, Nepal, or Eastern Europe.
+Think Southeast Asia, India, Nepal, or Eastern Europe.
 This might be the most important step.
 A good idea is to use Kiwi’s anywhere or radius tool to “fly to the cheapest place” from your base and see what pops up.
 Next, you can see which of those places is affordable to travel.
 Now you’ve got a cheap ticket to a cheap place.

 5. Travel to that less expensive place at the least expensive TIME

 Traveling off-season has saved me bundles of cash.
 Everything in Goa is 1/2 off in monsoon!
 You’ll find great deals and have fewer tourists around.
 The best time to go is just before or after a destinations “peak season” or you might get caught in too rainy of weather.
 Here are 11 ways to save on offseason travel.
 You can find all the best hotels deals online ahead of time for the monsoon seasons of the world.